conduktor/conduktor-docs/docs/platform/guides/configure-sql.md

  - **Read-Only Connections**: While not foolproof, enforcing read-only connections limits the potential for data modification.
  - **SQL query pre-parsing and sanitizing**:
     - **Schema restriction**: Restricting queries to the public. schema prevents access to sensitive data in other schemas.
-For example, in the Conduktor database, the public schema is empty (except the Flyway migration table which is also hidden).
+For example, in the Conduktor database, the public schema is empty (except for the Flyway migration table which is also hidden).
     - **Query Type Limitation**: Allowing only SELECT statements ensures that users cannot modify or delete data.
-For example, it forbids ROLLBACK that would break the previous limitation.
+For example, it forbids ROLLBACK which would break the previous limitation.

 Despite these measures, it's crucial to isolate the Kafka indexing database from the console backend database.
 This isolation provides additional benefits: